AmoseKang/DrQA_cn/readme.md

 context score : 9.164698700898501
 Time: 12.1489

-Training with WebQA training dataset, the code runs a 65% conplete match rate in valiation set.
+Training with WebQA training dataset, the code runs a 65% exact match rate in valiation set.
 The result of retriever module or pipline is not tested. (our document set is not complete at all and retriever module seems working badly) The procession for context (retrieved data) is vital in final performance.